-Dr. Bagley earned his PhD in Human Bioenergetics from Ball State University, MS in Kinesiology from Cal State University-Fullerton, and BS in Kinesiology from Cal Poly (San Luis Obispo).
+Dr. Bagley earned a PhD in Human Bioenergetics from Ball State University, MS in Kinesiology from Cal State University-Fullerton, and BS in Kinesiology from Cal Poly-San Luis Obispo.
 He is an active member of the American College of Sports Medicine (ACSM), American Physiological Society (APS), and National Strength and Conditioning Association (NSCA).
-Follow him on Instagram/Twitter: @MusclePhysLab
+Follow the MPL on Instagram and X: @MusclePhysLab

 - Bagley JR, Burghardt KJ, McManus R, Howlett B, Costa PB, Coburn JW, Arevalo JA, Malek MH, and AJ Galpin (2020).
 Epigenetic responses to acute resistance exercise in trained vs sedentary men.
 Journal of Strength & Conditioning Research, 34(6):1574-1580 PubMed: 32459413